-The financial sector has been continuously experiencing seismic disruptions over the past decade, and it’s mostly thanks to the advancements in technology.
+The financial sector has been continuously experiencing seismic disruptions over the past decade, and it’s mostly thanks to advancements in technology.
 As mentioned in a previous Payline post, there appears to be a greater shift towards more advanced technology, both in terms of security and convenience for customers.
 But beyond these factors, perhaps the most impactful change that is dominating the finance industry is analytics.

 The world is generating an overwhelming amount of data every day.
 The World Economic Forum notes that the amount isn’t even quantifiable by kilobytes, megabytes, gigabytes, or even terabytes anymore.
 By this year, the entire digital universe is expected to reach 44 zettabytes of accumulated data.

 It’s not surprising that the concept of Big Data exists.
 With the growing pool of data that each organization collects on a regular basis, there is now an entire field — Big Data — dedicated to parsing through all the raw information, analyzing it, and creating actionable insights that can lead to better business decisions.
 Beyond finance, Big Data is being embraced by varying industries, considering how organizations of all types are growing increasingly reliant on data to stay afloat.
 With the way the world produces a staggering amount of data, figuring out how to use that data has become critical for success.
 As such, Maryville University highlights how data science students can find employment across both small businesses and large corporations, government agencies, manufacturing firms, financial companies, tech firms, and non-profits.